ac12644/Smart-Bank-LC-Workflow/README.md

 - The LC contract represents a single LC and contains all the details of the transaction, including the parties involved, the value of the LC, and the terms of the transaction.

 ## React App

+LC Module React App
+The React app provides a frontend layer for interacting with the smart contracts, and has the following users and features:

+- `Bank`: The bank user who logs in to the app.
+The user can create and view LCs.
+- `Buyer`: The buying merchant who requests an LC from the bank.
+The Buyer can view all the LCs issued in their name by the bank.
+- `Seller`: The selling merchant who will approach the bank for settlement, on the successful delivery of their goods to the buying merchant.
+The Seller can view the LCs that include them as a beneficiary and submit a settlement request.

+The app has the following React components:

+- `Address Bar`: Displays the account used to access the app in real-time.
+- `Description`: Provides a description of the app.
+- `Nav`: Implements a navigation bar, with the bank's name and logo.
+- `InputField`: Implements the input fields used for getting inputs from the user.
+- `Container`: Links the main App.js file and the rest of the child components.
+It renders child components based on the current state.
+It receives all state variables and methods and forwards them to the child components, as and when required.
+- `Bank Login`: A login screen for our bank.
+It allows the Buyer, the Seller, and the bank to log in to the app and use it.
+It also redirects them to the lower screens, for using the app.
+- `BankTabCreate`: Renders the Create LC screen for the bank user.
+- `BankTabView`: Renders the View LC screen for the bank user.
+- `BuyerTabView`: Renders the View LC screen for the Buyer.
+- `SellerTabSettle`: Renders the Settle LC screen for the Seller.
+- `SellerTabView`: Renders the View LC screen for the Seller.
+- `LCView`: Renders a singular screen, with all the details of a single LC.
+It can be accessed by the bank user, the Buyer, or the Seller.

 The React app provides a basic interface for interacting with the smart contracts.
 It allows the Bank, Buyer, and Seller to perform their respective roles in the LC process.